movingpandas/movingpandas/README.md

 scikit-mobility on the other hand focuses on computing human mobility metrics, generating synthetic trajectories and assessing privacy risks.
 Plotting is based on Folium.

+[Traja](https://github.com/traja-team/traja) extends the capabilitis of Pandas DataFrames specific for animal trajectory analysis in 2D.
+Plotting (static) are based on seaborn.

 [PyMove](https://github.com/InsightLab/PyMove) provides functionality similar to MovingPandas.
 It implements PandasMoveDataFrames and DaskMoveDataFrame on top of Pandas and Dask DataFrames.
 Plotting is based on Folium.